Money Management And Betting Success

-Many bettors have the ability to recognise value in a particular sports betting market, whether that be by 'gut' and 'feel' or the application of a statistical model to assess the probability of an outcome.
+Many bettors have the ability to recognise value in a particular sports betting market, whether that be experience and research or by some statistical model to asses the probability of an outcome.

-But once value has been identified, how much do you bet to make the most of that value while protecting your bankroll?
+But once value has been identified, how much do you invest in that wager to make the most of that value while protecting your betting bankroll?

 For example, would you really want to bet the same percentage on a 1.70 favourite as a 3.50 outsider without any recognition of their respective value?